tapir-test/tapir-website/_docs/tapir-changelog/tapir-changelog-3.3.1.md

 ### Bugfixes
 * The missing module *tapir-test* is now part of the release as well.
 * Table rows are now searching for the element below *td*, instead of creating the web elements with the *td*.
+* Primitive types in configurations led to compile errors.
+Instead primitive types now lead to a validation error.